ModelInference/texada/README.md

 Two version of Texada are currently supported:
 * Texada with SPOT 1.2.4-1.2.6 support, which is in the `master` branch of this repository
 * Texada with SPOT 2.X support, which is in the `spot-2.x` branch of this repository.
+Thanks to [Christopher Banks](https://github.com/cjbanks) for this contribution.
 This version has two key differences:
    - Code in the `texada-src/src/formula` directory is licensed under GPL-3.0.
    - Formulas are output in [SPIN](http://spinroot.com/spin/Man/ltl.html) format; `[](a ->X<>(b))` rather than `G(a ->XF(b))`.